High Protein Strawberry Cottage Cheese Ice Cream

 Instructions

-- Using a strainer or cheesecloth, remove liquid from the cottage cheese.
+- Using a strainer or cheesecloth, strain the liquid from the cottage cheese.

-- Add the cottage cheese, strawberries, and honey to a food processor and blend until smooth, approximately 60 to 90 seconds.
+- Add the strained cottage cheese, strawberries, and honey to a food processor and blend until smooth, approximately 60 to 90 seconds.
+Adjust to taste, adding more honey if desired.

-- Add the cottage cheese blend to a freezer safe container.
-Top with graham cracker crumbs and strawberries and place in the freezer until sold, approximately 4 to 5 hours.
+- Add the cottage cheese mixture to a freezer safe container (I used a small loaf pan).
+Top with graham cracker crumbs and sliced strawberries and place in the freezer until frozen through, but still scoopable, about 4 hours.